 It’s no wonder that in July 2017 Amazon Boss Jeff Bezos briefly became the world’s richest man - he’s got all our money.

-Prime Day this year fell on July 12th and on the day 2.6 million people visited TechRadar as we ran deals pages and buying guides pointing readers to the best deals and the best products!
-Prime day has always taken place on the second Tuesday in July, so Amazon Prime Day 2018 is likely to land on July 10th next year.
+Prime Day last year fell on July 12th and on the day 2.6 million people visited TechRadar as we ran deals pages and buying guides pointing readers to the best deals and the best products!
+Prime day has always taken place on the second Tuesday in July, so that's why we've got our money on Amazon Prime Day 2018 taking place on July 10th.

 - 3.5 million toys

 - 200,000 dresses